 An SQL plugin, which automatically builds entity shapes and attributes from SQL code, is also available.

-This diagram builder is similar to Draw.io, but it promises more complex flows and stronger data protection.
-(Unlike Draw.io, Lucidchart’s unlimited plans carry a cost, beginning at $7.95 per month.)
+Lucidchart is a diagram builder similar to Draw.io, but it promises more complex flows and stronger data protection.
+Unlike Draw.io, Lucidchart’s unlimited plans carry a cost.
 Lucidchart links to SQL, which means users can pipe their canvases into their actual database management system.
 Lucidchart supports collaboration as it can be integrated with Google Workspace, Atlassian, Microsoft Office, Asana and Slack.
 It also helps teams work together with built-in chat and co-authoring and comment capabilities.

 There are three overarching considerations when working with data models, according to Vovchenko: agility, consistency and data integrity.
 Agility effectively translates to a willingness to accept the fact that no single data-modeling tool is going to suffice across all use cases.